komuw/naz/benchmarks/README.md

 - In a loop; the `SMSC` would run for a duration of between 13-16 minutes stop for a duration of 1-3 minutes then continue etc.
 - In a loop; the `redis server` would run for a duration of between 13-16 minutes stop for a duration of 1-3 minutes then continue etc.
 - All this while, `naz-cli` is still accessing the redis server and SMSC, re-establishing connections when neccessary.
+- All logs from `naz` were been sent to a timescaleDB container for later analysis.
+- Container/host and custom metrics were also been sent to a prometheus container for later analysis.

 ### Results: